0x53A/ramblings/AkkaInFSharp.md

 The SynchronizationContext handles that for you.
 Unfortunately, async/await automatically captures that context, unless you explicitly opt-out _each time_ with ``.ConfigureAwait(false)``.

 Which caused a nice Deadlock.
 Because Akka internally did not opt out.
-And so wanted to execute their internal code on my guid thread.
+And so wanted to execute their internal code on my gui thread.
 Which was waiting for the Actor System.
 ``¯\_(ツ)_/¯``
 A workaround (move the outer call, that then itself calls into Akka into the ThreadPool) and my first PR against Akka (https://github.com/akkadotnet/akka.net/pull/2550) later, it worked.